Manufacturing in Mexico: Everything You Need to Know About Mexico Production

 Major manufacturing industries in Mexico

-While any manufacturer can benefit from doing business in Mexico, a handful of manufacturing industries will find tremendous benefit from concentrated supply chains.
+While any manufacturer can benefit from doing business in Mexico, a handful of manufacturing industries will find tremendous benefits from concentrated supply chains.
 These industrial clusters help companies scale supply chain efficiencies and often generate stronger training resources for a local workforce focused on securing these jobs.
 Five industries, in particular, have attracted supporting manufacturers to concentrate strong supply chains within Mexico.

 1. Aerospace